FriendsOfCake/vagrant-chef/README.markdown

 #### Developing your application

-When you want to use vagrant instance for a development environment, you can replace the `app` directory with the contents of your application.
+When you want to use vagrant instance for a development environment, you can create an `app` directory with the contents of your application.
 Within the vm, this would be an example of your directory structure:

     |-/vagrant/app
     |-/vagrant/app/app